phpbench/phpbench/docs/benchmark-runner.rst

 Overriding the Bootstrap
 ------------------------

-You can override or set the :ref:`configuration_bootstrap` using the ``--bootstrap`` option:
+You can override or set the :ref:`configuration_runner_bootstrap` using the ``--bootstrap`` option:

 .. code-block:: bash